sjproctor/rails_challenges/intro_to_active_record/README.md

 - Add five or more family members to the persons table.
 How many have the same last_name as you?
 (Look up the information using ActiveRecord queries) Add yourself into the persons table.
-Update all family members with the same last_name as you,to have the same phone number as you.
+Update all family members with the same last_name as you to have the same phone number as you.
 Delete all family members not with your last_name.